therealtimex/aci/backend/README.md

    > Ready!
 You are using Stripe API Version [2025-02-24.acacia].
 Your webhook signing secret is whsec_3b397734bb0362eac34a9611cc842f4a8cfb8f0e38eccf7ee666b09ac3aeec52
    ```

-1. Set the following two env vars in `.env`:
+4. Set the following two env vars in `.env.local`:

    - `SERVER_STRIPE_SECRET_KEY`: get it from the [Stripe dashboard](https://support.stripe.com/questions/what-are-stripe-api-keys-and-how-to-find-them)
    - `SERVER_STRIPE_WEBHOOK_SIGNING_SECRET`: get it from the output of the `stripe